aurule/roll-it/docs/home.md

 # Privacy

 I take privacy very seriously.
-Roll It only requests permissions to accept slash commands (to roll the dice) and show custom emojis (to make the results of `/fate` look fancy).
-No message contents, no membership info, and nothing invasive.
+Roll It only requests permissions to send its own messages (used very sparingly), use application commands (to roll the dice), and use external emojis (to make the results of `/fate` look fancy).
+It does not collect any message contents, membership info, or anything else invasive.
+For the full details, see our [Privacy Policy](/privacy).